Taxpayers experiencing financial hardships may explore bankruptcy to discharge certain tax debts.

 Not all tax debts are dischargeable.
 Priority tax debts, recent income-based taxes, or those assessed post-bankruptcy filing, remain non-dischargeable.

-Non-priority tax debts may be eligible, but filing appropriate paperwork and following procedures is essential for successful discharge.
+Non-priority tax debts may be eligible, but filing the appropriate paperwork and following procedures are essential for successful discharge.

 Navigating bankruptcy’s impact on tax debt demands careful consideration of eligibility, types of debts, and specific conditions.